Summer on the upper River Soar and River Biam 2013

 Wading out into the slow yet steady current, the crystal clear water magnified the fullness of each individual pebble on the river bed.
 Trout and Dace could be seen rising happily for flies downstream, periodically breaking the water’s surface with a splash, before returning to their underwater world.
 At which point, the River Biam may bestow its own aurora of magic over anyone.

-Reaching the Great Central Way the water bottlenecks beneath the archways of the Aylestone Aqueduct.
+Reaching the Great Central Way the water bottlenecks beneath the archways of the Aylestone viaduct.
 The pillars of the old Victorian bridge literally forcing the River Biam into two separate channels.
 In summer the far channel glides low partially over sunlit gravel in the morning; whereas close in beside the footpath, the water drops off into a deep pool which forever looms beneath the bridge’s shadow.

 As is often the case, while quietly watching bait-fish dance on the current, shoals of slightly larger fish begin to appear.
 After which larger fish slowly start to reveal themselves from their hiding places in the shadows.
 Such fish where often there all along.
 It is just that our eyes and minds were not expecting them to be there; and so often we overlook them.